charisliao/CHEM279/FinalProject/README.md

 Demonstrate the effectiveness of your optimizations by testing the code on molecules of increasing size, ranging up to 1000 atoms.

+#### Further Modificaiton After Presentation
+- I implemented OpenMP to parallelize the code.
+- I modified my generate_molecules code so that the molecules generated follow C:n and H:2n+2.
+    - all files generated will be stored in the molecule directory once `./generate_molecules` is executed.

+#### Challenges
+- After several attempts, I was still unable to link OpenBLAS to armadillo and use it to optimize the linear algebra part of the code.

+#### Takeaways
+- The model of the laptop using is extremely important in terms of the performance of the code as well as the compatibility of libraries.
+- Using OpenMP to parallelize the code could be a good way to improve the performance of the code; however, it is important to prevent race conditions when multiple threads are updating the same variable simultaneously.